Border-Peeling Clustering: The Algorithm

+That is, $RN_k^{(t)}(x_i)$ is the set of points for which $x_i$ is one of their k-nearest neighbors.

-In our work, for the case in which the similarity measure $d$ is the Euclidian distance function, we calculate $f$ by applying a Gaussian kernel with local scaling \cite{zelnik2004self} to the Euclidean distance, such that:
+To estimate distances between points, we use a pairwise relationship function $f:{\mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}}$ .
+In our work, where the dissimilarity measure $\xi$ is the Euclidean distance, we calculate $f$ by applying a Gaussian kernel with local scaling \cite{zelnik2004self} to the Euclidean distance:

-In our experiments, we followed the choice of $\sigma_j$ in \cite{zelnik2004self} and set $\sigma_j=||x_j-N_k^{(t)}(x_j)[k]||_2$ where $N_k(x_j)[k]$ denotes the $k$-th nearest neighbor of $x_j$ at iteration $t$.
-According to the local scaling approach, the distance to the $k^{th}$ neighbor of the data point is used as the normalizing factor for the Gaussian kernel.
+Following the choice of $\sigma_j$ in \cite{zelnik2004self} we set $\sigma_j=||x_j-N_k^{(t)}(x_j)[k]||_2$. where $N_k^{(t)}(x_j)$ denotes the $k$-th nearest neighbor of $x_j$ at iteration $t$, i.e. the distance to the $k^{th}$ neighbor of the data point is used as the normalizing factor for the Gaussian kernel.
 This approach has proven to be effective in measuring the affinity between data points when the affinity of the data points has a large variance.

-The choice for the estimation of $b_i$ is reasonable in the sense that for each data point, it captures the amount of influence a point has on the local density of its neighboring points.
-Our approach can cope with multiple distribution models, as $k-NN$ neighborhoods, unlike $\epsilon$-neighborhoods, are not affected by varying distributions in the data.